cognitedata/inso-bootstrap-cli/README.md

 ### `Deploy` command

-The bootstrap-cli `deploy` command applies the configuration file settings to your CDF project and creates the necessary CDF groups, datasets, and Raw databases.
+The bootstrap-cli `deploy` command applies the configuration file settings to your CDF project and creates the necessary CDF groups, datasets, and RAW databases.
 The command also supports the GitHub-Action workflow.
 To see what the command will do before you run it, run it with the `--dry-run=yes` flag .

 ```text